Israel's Anti-Concentration Law: Objections to the committee and the law

 Apart from the press, the committee was also met with objections, mainly from executives and corporations that stood to be affected by the recommendations.

 In a paper filed with the committee in March 2011, IDB claimed that (1) there is no connection between concentration and competitiveness (2) concentration in Israel is average relative to other countries (3) the concentration in Israel is in a gradual process of decline, and (4) concentration is not addressed by any regulatory agency of any country.

 In its paper, IDB cited OECD Secretary General José Ángel Gurría, who said in 2010 that in the last generation, Israel's competitiveness has improved “beyond recognition”; and the former Chief Justice of Israel's Supreme Court, Aharon Barak, who wrote in 1998 that “the relative small size of the Israeli economy justifies – and makes possible – a high concentration relative to other countries”.

 The committee’s work

 The committee tasked with recommending on ways to increase competitiveness and decrease concentration was formed in October 2010.
 The committee was supposed to present its recommendations by March 2011, but the deadline was extended a few times.
 Its members came from the Prime Minister's Office, the Finance Ministry, Bank of Israel, the Antitrust Authority, the Securities Authority and the Attorney General.

-In the meantime, many of its original members left, three of which for high-paid positions in the private sector: Rony Hizkiyahu and Udi Nissan left for the Yitzhak Tshuva group and Zohar Goshen started consulting Nochi Dankner.
+In the meantime, many of its original members left, three of which for high-paid positions in the private sector: Rony Hizkiyahu and Udi Nisan left for the Yitzhak Tshuva group and Zohar Goshen started consulting Nochi Dankner.
 Following the July 2011 social justice protests, and in order to respond to the protesters’ demands, Netanyahu replaced the positions that were vacated.

 In October 2011 the committee issued its interim report and issued its final report in February 2012.